Updated by Tina Sieber on December 26, 2016.

 Not only does this file-copy dialog copy files faster than Windows 7’s, it combines multiple file copy operations in a single window and allows you to pause individual file-copy operations.
 This new dialog even deals with conflicts intelligently, continuing the operation rather than pausing and waiting for your input.

 Windows 8 is controversial, but the file-copy experience is one dramatically improved feature for desktop users.
 If you’re using Windows 8 or 10, you don’t really need to install a third-party file-copying tool.

 But, let’s face it, if you’re still using Windows 7 — or even Windows XP — you don’t have to upgrade your operating system just to get a better, faster, and more robust file-copying dialog.

 We recommend TeraCopy, which uses an algorithm to speed up the copying of files, allows for pausing and resuming of file transfers, and incorporates a more robust system for dealing with errors.
 If file conflicts occur, you can see them all and deal with them at any time during the process.
 TeraCopy doesn’t pause and wait for input as Windows Explorer does on Windows 7.

-Best of all, TeraCopy has shell integration, so it can seamlessly integrate with Windows Explorer — whenever you copy or move files, you’ll see the TeraCopy dialog instead of the dialog integrated into Windows.
+Best of all, TeraCopy—one of the best Windows File Explorer management extensions— has shell integration, so it can seamlessly integrate with Windows Explorer — whenever you copy or move files, you’ll see the TeraCopy dialog instead of the dialog integrated into Windows.
 If you don’t like this, you can also activate TeraCopy from the right-click menu in Windows Explorer when you need it and leave the shell integration disabled.

 Note that the shell integration is off by default.
 To enable it, open TeraCopy, click the Menu button, select Preferences, and enable the Use TeraCopy as default file handler checkbox.